Honoring the

 How can Indigenous and Native communities expand their cultural and ecological leadership?

-How can non-Native communities grow their capacity for true partnership and right relationship?
+How can non-Indigenous communities grow their capacity for true partnership and right relationship?

 Our Vision

-A world where communities live and lead in respectful relationship with their lands and heritage communities—revitalizing culture, regenerating ecosystems, and restoring balance between people and planet.
+A world where people live and lead in respectful relationship with their lands and heritage communities—where cultures are revived, ecosystems are restored, and local economies thrive in balance with the Earth.

 Where We Are Now

-Soul Swell is a nonprofit initiative in formation, collaborating with Indigenous communities and partner organizations to refine our first playbooks and pilot models.
+Soul Swell is an evolving nonprofit initiative, collaborating with international Indigenous communities and partner organizations to refine our first playbooks and pilot model.